Alert

 • How did the condition impact you at work (if at all)?
 Were you able to perform all the work duties required in your position in spite of the condition?

-• Are you currently receiving medical treatment or under the care of a physician or health care professional for the condition?
+• Are you currently receiving medical treatment from a physician, psychiatrist, psychologist or health care professional for the condition?
 If yes, who provided treatment and when?

-Explain the next steps in the process for determining entitlement when it appears a pre-existing condition may be aggravated by the work accident or mechanism of injury.
+Explain the next steps in the process for determining entitlement when it appears a pre-existing condition may be aggravated by the work accident, compensable injury, or treatment for the compensable injury.
 This may include requesting additional medical information, further assessments, and/or obtaining a medical opinion.

 Address any questions or concerns that arise during the conversation.